rng-guy/NFSMWBartender/README.md

 ## 3.1 What should I know about its "Basic" feature set?

 **In general**:

+* The configuration (.ini) files for this feature set are located in `BartenderSettings/Basic`.

+* You can disable any feature of this set by deleting its parameter group or the file containing it.
+This does not apply to the bug fixes, however: they are tied to entire configuration files instead.

 * Deleting all configuration files of this feature set disables the two Heat-level fixes.